FilipeamTeixeira/Rcourse/README.md

 We assume that RStudio has been properly installed, with the latest R version available.

+### Preparing the project

 Start a new project, and copy the .R files included with this repository to its root folder.
 Don't forget to copy as well as the downloaded csv files into a folder named data.
+Rename the files to `Coupon 2011Q1.csv` and `Ticket 2011Q1.csv` respectively.
+Usually it is possible to go around renaming the files but I'll leave that for another course.

 After, please install the Data.Table and Dplyr packages by typing the code mentioned below on your RStudio console.